top of page

 Satellite photo of Glaciers on the South Island of New Zealand

-The South Island of New Zealand is well known for its snow-capped mountains, many lakes, and even glaciers.
-As you can see in the satellite photo above, the Southern Alps run along the complete length of the Southern Island.
+The South Island of New Zealand is renowned for its snow-capped mountains, crystal-clear lakes, and impressive glaciers.
+As shown in the satellite image above, the Southern Alps stretch the entire length of the island.

 New Zealand South Island: City Guide